DionWu/amtsimplified/content/tax_credits_deductions/what-is-student-load-interest-sli-deduction.md

 Confused?
 Let's walk through some examples

-Example 1: Single, but Over the Threshold
+Example 1: Single, but Over the Phaseout Limit
 ----
 Bob is projected to pay $750 in student loan interest this year.
 His total income is $120,000.
 He is a single filer and contributed the max to both his HSA ($3,600) and Traditional 401k ($19,500).
 That means his MAGI is $96,900.
 Because his MAGI is above the Phaseout Limit of $85,000 as a single filer, he cannot deduct any of his student loan interest.

-Example 2: Married, and Under the Threshold
+Example 2: Married, and Under the Phaseout Threshold
 ----
 Joe and Jane are projected to pay $3,000 in student loan interest this year.
 Joe is still in school but Jane is in her first year of work and has a total income of $140,000.
 They are married and are planning to filing jointly.
 Jane is not offered an HSA at work but she did max out her contributions to her Traditional 401k ($19,500).
 Joe, being a full time student with no part time job, is not contributing to either a 401k or HSA.